adhamerlangga/adhamerlangga/README.md

 <h3>Some things about me :</h3>

 - 🌱 Has experience in Data Science, both as a data analyst and data scientist.
-However after learning my passion is to be more technical and developing products, i'm leaning on data engineer and currently learning data engineering via bootcamps and online course
+However after learning my passion lean on more technical and developing products, i'm trying to transition to data engineer and currently learning data engineering via bootcamps and online course

 - 🎓 Computer Science graduate with focus on ML / Data Science.
 Able to finish my studies in 3.5 years